kilean20/ML_blog/FacialExpression.md

 This is a [Kaggle Challenge](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge).

-The task is to categorize each face based on the emotion shown in the facial expression in to one of seven categories (Angry, Disgust, Fear, Happy, Sad, Surprise, Neutral).
+The task is to categorize each face based on the emotion shown in the facial expression in to one of seven categories (0=Angry, 1=Disgust, 2=Fear, 3=Happy, 4=Sad, 5=Surprise, 6=Neutral)

 # Performance